 Additive Manufacturing (AM) involves a series of techniques to produce objects by adding materials layer per layer.
 Centexbel-VKC researches the possibilites of AM or 3D printing to functionalize and to customize conventionally produced textile and plastic objects.

 The textile platform is an innovation laboratory, open to textile industrials wishing to develop products that are offering an answer to demanding (product) criteria and to create commercial opportunities in technical textile niche markets (energy, aviation, medical devices).

 The Centexbel coating & finishing platform is composed of several semi-industrial and labscale surface modification, coating and lamination lines for prototyping purposes and to carry out experiments in the framework of collective and private research projects.

-Centexbel-VKC supports the textile and plastic converting industry in their search and development of novel and quality products by offering a series of tools, including specialized tests, flaw analyses, technological and environmental advice, innovation support, information and brainstorming sessions and research projects within five fields of expertise.
+Centexbel-VKC supports the textile and plastic converting industry in their search and development of novel and quality products by offering a series of tools, including specialized tests, flaw analyses, technological and environmental advice, innovation support, information and brainstorming sessions and research projects.

 Products and services must meet regulated requirements which aim at guaranteeing their use in full safety.
 Meeting the specific requirements set out by ecolabels will market your brand as outstanding.
 Discover the different certifying systems for which Centexbel is accredited.

 Intellectual property rights, and more in particular patents, are quite expensive.
 Before casting them off as not being worth the investment, have al look at the many financial measurements provided by the authorities that will turn your patent into profit.

 In a circular economy, the value of products and materials is maintained for as long as possible.
 Waste and resource use are minimised, and when a product reaches the end of its life, it is used again to create further value.
 This can bring major economic benefits, contributing to innovation, growth and job creation.